Sprint Triathlon Training: 10 Threshold Bike Sessions

 A: Yes—with shorter intervals and more recovery.
 Threshold sessions are scalable and effective for building power and pacing control at any level.

 Incorporating these threshold bike sessions into your training plan will help you build the stamina, power, and pacing required for the bike leg of your sprint triathlon.
+By improving your lactate threshold, you’ll be able to ride faster, with greater endurance, and feel fresher as you head into the run.

 Ready to level up your sprint triathlon bike game?